qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

     Numbers should be given for all overloads; otherwise, the order will be in declaration order.

+    The optional ``final`` attribute can be specified for virtual functions and disables generating the code for overriding the function in Python (native call).
+This is useful when the result type is not constructible.

     The ``remove`` attribute is an *optional* boolean attribute, which can mark the function to be discarded on generation.